prani954/FAKE-NEWS-DETECTION/README.md

 **PROJECT DESCRIPTION**

-This project explores a multimodal approach for fake news detection, integrating natural language processing and machine learning.
+1. In this project, we delve into a multimodal strategy for detecting fake news by combining natural language processing and machine learning.
-Leveraging LSTM, SVM, KNN, Naive bayes, Random Forest, Feature Extraction and Decision Tree models, alongside visualizations like training history plots and confusion matrices, we address the challenges of identifying misinformation.
+2. Employing a variety of models such as LSTM, SVM, KNN, Naive Bayes, Random Forest, Feature Extraction, and Decision Tree.
+3. Incorporating visual aids like training history plots and confusion matrices, we tackle the complexities of spotting misinformation.
-Data pre-processing includes lemmatization and oversampling to enhance model robustness.
+4. Our data pre-processing includes lemmatization and oversampling to boost the robustness of the models.
-Results demonstrate the effectiveness of the approach, providing insights for future research in fake news mitigation.
+5. The obtained results underscore the efficacy of our approach, providing valuable insights into mitigating fake news.